manastech/noir/tooling/debugger/README.md

   break LOCATION:OpcodeLocation    add a breakpoint at an opcode location memory                           show Brillig memory (valid when executing a
                                    Brillig block)
-  into                             step into to the next opcode next                             step until a new source location is reached delete LOCATION:OpcodeLocation   delete breakpoint at an opcode location step                             step to the next ACIR opcode registers                        show Brillig registers (valid when executing
+  acir-next                        execute until the next ACIR opcode, skipping Brilling blocks next                             step until a new source location is reached delete LOCATION:OpcodeLocation   delete breakpoint at an opcode location step                             step into the next ACIR or Brillig opcode registers                        show Brillig registers (valid when executing
                                    a Brillig block)
   regset index:usize value:String  update a Brillig register with the given